Geez77/Geez77/README.md

 - 👋 Hi, I’m @Geez77
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning Java as a beginner
-- 💞️ I’m looking to collaborate on creating software the way we interact with computers
+- 💞️ I’m looking to collaborate on creating software that will change the way we interact with computers
 - 📫 How to reach me use geezart77@gmail.com
 - 😄 Pronouns: Geez
 - ⚡ Fun fact: Believe in your self